-The Africana and African American studies minor (AFAM) encompasses the multidisciplinary, comparative and global study of peoples and cultures of Africa and its Diasporas.
-Diaspora is defined by dispersals and mobilities of populations, the result of exploration, migration and or coercion.
+The Africana and African American studies minor (AFAM) encompasses multidisciplinary, comparative and global research with and about peoples and cultures of Africa and its Diasporas.
+Diaspora is defined by dispersals and mobilities of communities, the result of exploration, migration and or coercion.
 African Diaspora communities exist everywhere, from Europe, the Middle East and Asia, to South and North America.
-We consider how Africana heritage and culture is shaped by these long-standing, long-range networks and connections between diverse places, making our focus importantly geographic and our content intrinsically cosmopolitan.
+We consider how Africana heritage and culture is shaped by these long-standing, long-range connections between diverse places, making our focus importantly geographic and our content intrinsically cosmopolitan.

 We foreground the experiences of African, African Diaspora and African American communities in our research, teaching and engagement.
 We consider how understanding exceptional experiences and histories of exclusion and communion can inform work for building a more sustainable, equitable and just world.

 Blackness is a primary root for study and practice in the AFAM minor at UNH.
 Notwithstanding complex historic antecedents of race and racism, we consider how Blackness (/blackness) first consolidated as racial phenomena in the fifteenth century through global commodity capitalism.
 In this process, the modern enslavement and worldwide dispersal of African peoples arguably made up the first historic articulations of Blackness, the first major instance of globalization and one of the worst tragedies of human history with which we still reckon today.
 Throughout this history, the meanings and operations of race and racism in local contexts have not been altogether uniform but nonetheless reveal common dynamics of Black peoples’ marginalization and structural dispossession of sociocultural, political and material resources.